open-cogsci/osdoc/content/contribute/02-translate.md

 opensesame --locale it_IT
 ~~~

-This will look for a file called `resources/ts/it_IT.ts`, and fall back to English if no such file exists.
+This will look for a file called `resources/locale/it_IT.qm`, and fall back to English if no such file exists.

-The four-step translation process {#steps}
+The five-step translation process {#steps}
 ---------------------------------

 ### Step 1: Download translatables.ts